Notice: I receive compensation if you buy something through affiliate links on this post. This does not change the price you would pay.

 The beater, dough hook, or whisk spins on its axis as it moves around and touches 59 points on the bowl in one rotation.
 Such a mixing mechanism results in even and thorough mixing.

-But, mixing action aside, the Artisan series is better for denser mixtures and larger quantities because it has more wattage.
+However, the Artisan series is better suited to denser mixtures and larger quantities because it offers more wattage.

 Accessories and Attachments